ibnuda/fpmortals/manuscript/complete.md

     def alignBoth[A, B](a: F[A], b: F[B]): F[Option[(A, B)]] = ...
   }
 ~~~~~~~~

-which should make sense from their type signatures.
-Examples:

 yang seharusnya bisa terlihat dari *type signature* (lol, help) mereka.
 Contoh: